Modern Foreign Languages Curriculum

 On the basis of research, we believe language acquisition between the ages of 9-11 is best supported by speaking, hence why we prioritise this skill in KS2.
 As you move through the curriculum, other skills are built in and we carefully think about when and where they appear.

-Support in MFL:
+Support in MFL

-Monitoring the implementation:
+Monitoring the implementation

 Half termly mid-term plan evaluations happen at the beginning of each half term with the Head of Department to check for logical lesson sequences, rigorous activities and appropriate levels of challenge.
 Pupils receive a knowledge organiser at the beginning of each unit work taught.
 Furthermore, in Y11, pupils have access to the Edexcel GCSE vocab lists for each module of work.
 Over time, we are interested in building routines around online homework, where pupils are able to practice vocabulary and grammar to secure mastery and to be able to practice exam style listenings and readings.
+Remote learning has inspired us to make more use of online platforms and all year groups in KS3 and KS4 have been using Seneca to practice vocab, grammar and reading and listening comprehensions.

 3. Impact: how do we teach what we teach?